Projects

 Community Calendar

-Project Lead: Michelle Hertzfeld
+Lead: Michelle Hertzfeld · Contact: [email protected]

-Based on feedback and suggestions from community members, Tucson would really love to see �One Calendar to Rule Them All.’
-We’re working to creatively solve the distributed community events problem (web scraping, Elasticsearch and intuitive UI, anyone?).
+Based on feedback from community members, Tucson would really love to see "One Calendar to Rule Them All."
+We're working to creatively solve the distributed community events problem using web scraping, Elasticsearch, and an intuitive UI.

-See our work on Community Calendar! →
+See our work on Community Calendar →

 CodeAcross 2015

-Project Lead: Michelle Hertzfeld
+Lead: Michelle Hertzfeld · Contact: [email protected]

-Register here for CodeAcross 2015! →
+Register for CodeAcross 2015 →